 Read more about how sustainability initiatives in transportation are evolving here.

-This puts shippers in a position that could incite great advances in sustainability.
-For shippers on Fuel Recovery, Breakthrough has access to valuable data that can directly influence sustainable reporting and initiatives in transportation.
+This puts shippers in a position that could incite great advances in sustainability for major retailers, manufacturers, and other companies that ship goods.
+For shippers on Fuel Recovery, Breakthrough unlocks access to valuable data that we use to directly influence sustainability reporting, inform alternative fuel initiatives, and operationalize different strategic levers.

-To best make improvements to transportation tailpipe emissions, shippers must first understand the intricacies of their fleet make up in their current state.
-Once that groundwork is laid they can better report what initiatives are driving more sustainable change.
-Breakthrough uses publicly available data to paint the most accurate picture of your carriers’ fuel efficiencies so that shippers have a reliable baseline accounting of how much their freight is actually emitting when transported over the road.
+Once that groundwork is laid they can better report which initiatives are driving more sustainable change.
+Breakthrough uses publicly available data to paint the most accurate picture of their carriers’ fuel efficiencies to create transparency around how much their freight is actually emitting when transported over the road.

 One factor that is important to consider is fleet age.
 Older vehicles rely on older technology, so fuel efficiency is in line with standards set years ago.
 As new tractors are introduced to the fleet, they are more likely to contain technologies that make them more efficient.